ivy-llc/ivy/README.rst

             return ivy.sigmoid(self.linear1(x))

-If we put it all toghether, we'll have something like this.
-This example uses PyTorch as the backend, but this can easily be changed to your favorite framework, such as TensorFlow, or JAX.
+If we put it all together, we'll have something like this.
+This example uses PyTorch as the backend, but you can easily change this to your favorite framework, such as TensorFlow or JAX.

 .. code-block:: python